codepath/android_guides/Google-Maps-Fragment-Guide.md

 Once we have our Genymotion emulator properly setup, let's import the [maps demo application](https://github.com/codepath/android-google-maps-demo) so we can use this to verify if maps are showing up correctly.

 1. Download the [Maps Demo](https://github.com/codepath/android-google-maps-demo/archive/master.zip) application and extract the zip file.
-2. Run "File...Import Project...", select the root build.gradle and hit "Finish"
+2. Run "File...Import Project...", select the root `build.gradle` and hit "Finish".
+Refer to this [[importing projects guide|Getting-Started-with-Gradle#importing-existing-android-studio-projects]] to load the project properly.
-3. Expand MapDemo application and open up the "AndroidManifest.xml"
+3. Expand `MapDemo` application and open up the "AndroidManifest.xml"

 Fill in your API Key into the meta data for `com.google.android.maps.v2.API_KEY` within the **application node** in the `AndroidManifest.xml`: